grauds/clematis.doc/docs/clematis-explained/module-bundlers.md

 ### Vite Configuration

-Vite requires the following set of dependencies to be included into a project:
+Vite requires the following set of dependencies to be included in a project:

 ````json title="package.json"
 {